Make your own delicious hojicha by simply roasting green tea at home (VIDEO included)

 You can re-use the tea for at least another steep.

-[You can also see how to prepare hojicha (with hot water or cold brewed) in the VIDEO included at the recipe below]
+You can also see how to roast and prepare hojicha (with hot water or cold brewed) in this VIDEO:

 More About Tea